mitre/ecqm/README.md

 in this directory.

 To start the server, run:

     go run server.go -assets PATH_TO_ASSETS

 In this case, PATH_TO_ASSETS should be a location where a version of either the [eCQM Frontend](https://github.com/mitre/ecqm-frontend) or [Patient Match Frontend](https://github.com/mitre/ptmatch-frontend) has been built.

+## HEART authentication and authorization:

+This server has the ability to authenticate users by acting as a [HEART](http://openid.net/wg/heart/) compliant OpenID Connect relying party.
+It can also perform OAuth 2.0 token introspection in a HEART compliant manner.
+To enable it, the following command line flags must be used:

+    -heartJWK - The path to the client's private key in [JWK format](https://tools.ietf.org/html/rfc7517).
+The public key must be registered at the OpenID Connect Provider -heartOP - The URL of the HEART compliant OpenID Connect Provider -heartClientID - The client identifier for this system as registered at the OpenID Connect Provider

 ## License